mongodb-industry-solutions/healthcare-workshop/README.md

 **File: `S4 - generate-appointments.ipynb`**

 This notebook generates appointments for patients in the system.
 It demonstrates creating various appointment types (e.g., consultation, follow-up) and includes additional details such as doctor information, services provided, and location using MongoDB’s document model capabilities.

-- **Features**:
-- Use of embeddings and arrays for complex data structures.
-- Appointment validation and overlap checks.
-- Generation of random appointment details like doctor info, services, and location.